Sourcing & Manufacturing

 Watch the recordings of recent webinars on the hypoallergenic properties of cotton and the baby care market.

-Looking for your link in dyeing and finishing?
-Here are a few options of commission dyers and finishers for cotton in the USA.
+Made in the USA.
+Here are a few options for commission dyers and finishers for cotton in the United States.

 Advances in Sustainable Dyeing